 Not So Easy

 However, everyday documents are much more complex than they were before.
-Back then, when you read a book, newspaper or magazine and it was a set and permanent medium.
-Nowadays in the digital world, everything we see is WYSIWYG (What you see is what you get) but not so easy, because behind each text there is a huge deal of hidden code.
+Before you read in a book, a newspaper or magazine and it was a fixed and permanent medium.
+Nowadays, in the digital world, everything is WYSIWYG (What you see is what you get) but it is not that simple, because behind each text there is a whole lot of hidden code.

-In other words, to preserve the style, font, size, color and other attributes such as links, references, etc., the translator must be very careful not to interfere with hidden codes.
-The final translation must be exactly like the original but in the target language.
-Links, style, font size, colors, or anything the original author decided to include should not be altered.
+In other words, to save the style, font, size, color and other attributes such as links, references, etc., the translator must be very careful not to interfere with the hidden codes.
+The final translation must be exact to the original but in the language of delivery.
+The links, the style, the size of the fonts, the colors, or anything else that the initial author decided to include should not be altered.

-To respect these codes, it is necessary to have specialized software that extracts only the text to be translated and presents it to the translator so that it can be viewed, translated and entered without altering any code.
+In order to respect these codes, it is necessary to have specialized software that only extracts the text to be translated and presents it to the translator so that he can issue its version and enter it without altering any code.

-The result is an impeccable translation, with the look 'n feel of the original.
+The result is an impeccable translation, which to the client looks like the original.

-Another advantage is that when using this software, translation memories (TM) are created that allow you to store all the translated segments with their respective original source text.
-This means that the client can now request to change any segment without having to pay for the entire translation again.
+Another advantage is that when using this software, translation memories (TM) are created that allow to store everything translated with its respective original source.
+In other words, the client can now request to change any segment without having to pay for the entire translation again.

-For example, in a contract, the Legal Department changes the start, receipt and delivery dates and some paragraphs.
-The client requests a new translation, but the entire document is NOT invoiced.
+For example, in a contract the Legal Department changes the start, receipt and delivery dates and some paragraphs.
+The client requests a new translation, but is NOT charged for the entire document.
 Only the number of new words that were translated is billed.
-This is a lot more honest than before.